Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/index.md

     You may need to install Drivers for Wi-Fi to work.
 Learn how to do this [here](/Getting%20started/Post-Installation/Drivers/)
 ## Xbox

-Xbox is enabled on Atlas because it has a big part of the PC market for gaming.
+Xbox is enabled on Atlas because it is a big part of the PC market for gaming.
 If you wish to remove Xbox, just run the `Remove Xbox Components.cmd` file in the `Xbox` folder.